pgrepds/pgrepds/README.md

 In my spare time I am very interested in group theory and the computer algebra system SageMath which I use on a daily basis.

 I've started participating regularly in [Project Euler](https://projecteuler.net).
-It's a fun way to combine math with programming.
+It offers a fun way to combine math with programming.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=pgrepds&theme=onedark&show_icons=true)